Are you ready for your adoption home study visit?

 - RELAX: The social worker is not there to judge you, they are there to learn more about you and your family and also to be sure your home meets the safety guidelines set by your state of residence.
 The Social Worker is not just there to see your home, this is a time when you will be asked a lot of questions also, about your childhood, your marriage, your relationship with your parents and siblings, what your adoption plans are, and many more.

 - PREPARE QUESTIONS: This is a time when the social worker will help you understand the adoption process.
 It is also an opportunity for you to ask adoption questions and explore the type of child that will be entering your family.

 - BE YOURSELF: Be honest and upfront with information.
 If you have something in your past you are not proud of (an arrest, an addiction and/or treatment, etc.) be upfront and honest with your social worker from the beginning.
 It can save a lot of time and show you are making an effort to be truthful and sincere with your adoption agency.
 Past indiscretions do not always mean you cannot adopt, but the most important thing to remember is fully disclosing things that have happened in your past from the moment you contact your agency is highly important.

 - EXPERIENCE: Take the time to learn and grow from this experience.
 Most prospective adoptive parents are anxious about their home visit but then find the experience fun and exciting.
 The best thing you can do is relax and learn from the home visit, it will help you gain insight and understanding about adoption.

 - HOME: Here is a list of the safety areas that a social worker will be looking at in your home.
 Remember these vary according to your state of residence and if you are concerned about something, ask your social worker before the visit so that you are prepared when they come.

-- Child proofing (e.g. outlet covers, cabinet locks, gated stairs) or a plan for child proofing if no children are currently in the home
+- A plan for child proofing if no children are currently in the home or child proofing (e.g. outlet covers, cabinet locks, gated stairs)

 - Fire/smoke detectors on every level of the home